neuroswish/verse-protocol/README.md

 # Overview

-Verse is an autonomous exchange protocol for NFTs.
-On Verse, anyone can permissionlessly deploy a cryptomedia pair.
-Each pair consists of an NFT (ERC-721) contract and an ERC-20 contract.
-The price and supply of the ERC-20 token is governed by a continuous bonding curve, allowing anyone to buy and sell the token with instant liquidity.
-At any time, holders of the ERC-20 token who own at least 1 token can redeem the underlying NFT in the ERC-721 contract.
-When an owner redeems an ERC-20 token, that token is transferred and locked in the ERC-721 contract and the redeemer is minted an NFT.
+The Verse protocol enables every digital object to have an embedded, autonomous exchange.
+Structurally, this means that every ERC-721 NFT created through Verse is natively backed by an underlying ERC-20 market.
+Let’s break down how it works.

-Thus, Verse enables a new mechanism for NFT exchanges which better mimic social behaviors than the traditional auction model.
-As more people demand the NFT, the price programmatically increases, and as demand falls, the price decreases.
-Enabling autonomous exchanges around NFTs can better mirror social behaviors around buying and selling and enable more people to participate in ownership of digital assets.
+Through the protocol, a creator deploys a contract `Pair` consisting of an ERC-20 `Exchange` contract and an ERC-721 `Hyperobject` contract.
+The dynamic price and supply of the ERC-20 token is managed by a bonding curve acting as an AMM.
+Simply, this means that anyone can `buy` and `sell` the token at any time with instant liquidity, and the contract will programmatically adjust the price based on the circulating supply.
+Holders of at least 1 atomic unit of the ERC-20 token can then `redeem` their token.
+Redeeming a token transfers the holder’s ERC-20 to the paired `Hyperobject` contract, which mints a new NFT and transfers it to the redeemer in exchange.

-# Cryptomedia Pair
+# Hyperobject Pair

 The cornerstone of the protocol is the `PairFactory` contract.
-The `PairFactory` is a factory contract which handles deployment of cryptomedia pairs as minimal clone proxies delegating functionality to corresponding logic contracts.
-Each pair consists of a `Cryptomedia` contract (an ERC-721 NFT contract) and an `Exchange` contract (an ERC-20 contract).
-The `create` function deploys the pair.
+The `PairFactory` is a factory contract which handles deployment of hyperobject pairs as minimal clone proxies delegating functionality to corresponding logic contracts.
+Each pair consists of a `Hyperobject` contract (an ERC-721 NFT contract) and an `Exchange` contract (an ERC-20 contract).
+The `create` function deploys a new pair.

-# Cryptomedia Contract
+# Hyperobject Contract

-Each `Cryptomedia` contract deployed is an ERC-721 contract.
-The tokenURI for each NFT minted through this contract is identical.
+Each `Hyperobject` contract deployed is an ERC-721 contract.
+The `tokenURI`s for each NFT minted through this contract are identical and are set to the `baseURI` passed at construction.
 Minting functionality of NFTs is managed exclusively by the paired `Exchange` contract.

 # Exchange Contract
 Each `Exchange` contract deployed is an ERC-20 contract.
 This contract has a built-in autonomous exchange governing the price and supply of the underlying token through the use of a bonding curve.
 Anyone can buy and sell tokens from this contract with instant liquidity, meaning that the contract will mint and burn tokens on-demand, respectively.
 The bonding curve is based on a power function, and so the price of the token increases as supply increases, and the price decreases as supply decreases.

 Anyone who owns >= 1 atomic token for this contract can call the `redeem` function.
 This function makes a call to the paired ERC-721 contract.
 Upon the token owner calling this function, the contract transfers 1 token from the caller to the paired ERC-721 contract.
 In exchange, the ERC-721 contract mints and transfers an NFT to the caller.
 In effect, the redeemed ERC-20 token is now locked in the ERC-721 contract.
 This has the effect of maintaining some base price level for the NFT, as the redeemed token can never be burned and subsequently decrease the token's price.

-Additionally, upon deployment, the pair creator can specify a "creator share".
-The creator share represents a royalty fee on each transaction that occurs through the contract.
+Additionally, upon deployment, the pair creator can specify a `CreatorShare`.
+The `CreatorShare` represents a royalty fee on each transaction that occurs through the contract.
 By specifying a share percentage, the creator can be perpetually compensated for trades that happen with the token.

 # Summary + Vision
-The ability to embed an autonomous exchange within an NFT has massive implications.
-Notably, one can now effectively program supply and demand for any digital asset.
-We saw nascent experiments with this behavior in projects like Unisocks and Saint Fame.
-Now, what if anyone could enable this mechanism and create an "internet-native stock"?
+This new exchange structure produces numerous benefits for both creators and consumers.

-Imagine the Yeezys of the future being exchanged on the Verse protocol.
-This would enable people to participate in the financial upside of the asset by buying any fractional quantity of the underlying token.
-And those who want the asset can redeem their tokens at any time.
-The protocol mirrors social drivers of price and demand, and enables every digital asset to also be its own market.
-You can also imagine the protocol used for new social media primitives.
-What if only holders of a specific NFT could post to a certain website?
-As the demand to be included on this website increased and decreasd, the price for the NFT would automatically increase and decrease.
-With future auxillary protocol additions like staking-to-vote, one could envision Verse being used to create new forms of curation and content markets.
+**Consumers** now have instant liquidity to buy and sell continuous quantities of the NFT.
+Those individuals who may have been priced out of participating in a fixed-price NFT can now buy fractions of the underlying ERC-20, while whales can still scoop up larger quantities.
+Thus, the mechanism enables exchanging all along the price curve and maximizes efficiency in the market.

-Verse is called the "hyperexchange" because it is a hyperstructure that enables every digital "thing" to have an autonomous exchange.
-The implications for this new mechanism are far-reaching, and I hope to work with creative people in this space to experiment with the possibiliies.
+Additionally, **creators** have complete control in determining how their NFT is priced throughout its lifecycle.
+The creator can specify the underlying reserve ratio and initial slope of the ERC-20 price curve, fine-tuning how they want their object to be priced as demand rises and falls.
+In this way, creators can set a practical limit on the NFT’s supply and enforce a level of scarcity.

-# Stuff to do
+Perhaps most importantly, Verse enables digital objects to live autonomously, anywhere on the internet, without ever needing to link out to a marketplace.
+Imagine scrolling on a website, seeing a Verse-created NFT, and being able to exchange it right then and there.
+It’s like if you were walking down the street, saw a pair of Nike Dunks, and could snap your fingers to put a pair on your feet - rather than having to track down the lowest price, go to the store, and then buy them.
+Thus, the protocol catalyzes new forms of discovery with the ability for objects to be exchanged where they are consumed.

-These contracts are tested using Foundry.
-Thus far I've created a few test cases but the next step is to create a more robust fuzzing test suite to check against different scenarios.
+The scope of digital objects is impossible to comprehend, but one thing is certain.
+They will fundamentally transform the construction of the internet, affecting our relationships with media, culture, digital infrastructure, identity, and more. **Verse is a hyperexchange: a hyperstructure enabling the autonomous exchange of digital objects and creating a composable, infinite internet.**